elatov/elatov.github.io/_posts/2012-06-25-vms-experiencing-high-latency-netapp-fas-6270.md

 >
 > vSphere 5.0 Update 1 supports L3 routed NFS storage access when you ensure that your environment meets the following conditions:
 >
-> *   Use Cisco&#8217;s Hot Standby Router Protocol (HSRP) in IP Router.
+> *   Use Cisco's Hot Standby Router Protocol (HSRP) in IP Router.
 If you are using non-Cisco router, be sure to use Virtual Router Redundancy Protocol (VRRP) instead.
 > *   Use Quality of Service (QoS) to prioritize NFS L3 traffic on networks with limited bandwidths, or on networks that experience congestion.
 See your router company documentation for details.
 > *   Follow Routed NFS L3 best practices recommended by storage vendor.
 Contact your storage vendor for details.
 > *   Disable Network I/O Resource Management (NetIORM)